nathaliadgb/nathaliadgb/README.md

 I am an Electronics Engineer from Brazil 🇧🇷 currently living in the London 🇬🇧

-I have a BSc in Electronics Engineering and studies Photonics and Nanotechnologies for my Master's.
+I have a BSc in Electronics Engineering and studied Photonics and Nanotechnologies during my Master's.

 Interested in working in multi-disciplinary projects :)